HaotianWang86/Neo4j-isomorphic-subgraph-matcher/README.md

 ### 5. Run the interface

-issue the following command in the Anaconda command prompt/terminal with correct dirs:
+issue the following command in the Anaconda command prompt/terminal with correct directorys:
 ```
 python finalGUI.py
 ```